Argentina beats the Netherlands in penalty kicks at the World Cup quarterfinals

 Argentina will play Croatia in the semifinals on Tuesday.

-Tom Goldman contributed reporting from Al Rayyan, Qatar, and Russell Lewis reported from Birmingham, Ala.
+Tom Goldman contributed reporting from Al Dayyen, Qatar, and Russell Lewis reported from Birmingham, Ala.

 Copyright 2022 NPR.
 To see more, visit https://www.npr.org.